johndcollins/RTTClient/README.md

 # Setup
-You will need to build this project
+You will need to build this project.

 One way is to follow these steps (can be done in many different ways)

 Install the following dependencies: